The Modern Critique of Biological Race in Forensic Anthropology

 The practical implications of non-standardised reporting are real.
 A defence barrister or advocate in a murder trial who retains a forensic anthropology expert reviewer can challenge a case report that states "the skull is Caucasoid" on the grounds that the term has no defined operational basis in Indian casework, that it does not correspond to any Indian population group that could narrow a missing-persons search, and that the FORDISC analysis (if one was performed) has not been reported in a way that allows the court to assess its reliability.
 The Spradley-Stull standardisation pre-empts exactly this challenge.

 The transition from typological to population-affinity language is sometimes misunderstood as a move toward less precise or less useful testimony.
-The opposite is true.
-The population-affinity framework demands more specificity: which reference groups were loaded, what the posterior probabilities were, what the typicality probability indicates, how the morphoscopic assessment corroborates or qualifies the metric finding.
+In fact, the population-affinity framework demands more specificity: which reference groups were loaded, what the posterior probabilities were, what the typicality probability indicates, and how the morphoscopic assessment corroborates or qualifies the metric finding.

 Consider two report paragraphs describing the same FORDISC analysis: